We are open for safe in-person care.

 Despite the claims, there is no credible evidence that wearing toning shoes will make your legs more toned or cause you to burn extra calories.
 In fact, the Federal Trade Commission took action against one manufacturer for making misleading claims about the benefits of toning shoes.

 Toning shoes are designed to simulate walking barefoot or walking on an uneven surface.
 Manufacturers claim the unstable design of the shoes forces wearers to use their leg muscles more, burning more calories and toning muscles.

-However, researchers have found no evidence that wearing toning shoes leads to improved muscle tone or greater energy expenditure.
-In addition, there are no studies that prove that the shoes improve balance or stability to a great degree.
+However, researchers haven't found evidence that wearing toning shoes leads to improved muscle tone or greater energy expenditure.
+Additionally, no studies have proved that the shoes improve balance or stability to a great degree.

-In addition, the Consumer Product Safety Commission has received numerous complaints about foot, leg and hip pain associated with these shoes.
-Thus, toning shoes aren't a good fit for anyone who has problems with their feet or legs or has balance issues.
+In addition, the Consumer Product Safety Commission continues to receive numerous complaints about foot, leg and hip pain associated with these shoes.
+Thus, toning shoes aren't a good fit for anyone who has problems with their feet or legs or who has balance issues.